 - Providers do not have to take the time to re-issue a prescription for an alternate medication to meet health insurance requirements.

-What Prescribers Should Know
+What Prescribers and Pharmacists Should Know

 In January of 2017, the Rhode Island General Assembly passed legislation, amending the Uniform Controlled Substances Act, which provided that, no sooner than January 1, 2020, all Rhode Island prescribers shall be required to sign and transmit electronic prescriptions for controlled substances in schedules II, III, IV and V to a pharmacy, in accordance with regulations to be promulgated by the Rhode Island Department of Health (“RIDOH”).